bancorprotocol/docs/solidity/contracts/converter/BancorConverterRegistry.md

 - true if the given value is a smart token of the given convertible token, false if not

+# Function `getConvertersBySmartTokens(address[] _smartTokens) → address[]` {#BancorConverterRegistry-getConvertersBySmartTokens-address---}

+returns a list of converters for a given list of smart tokens

+this is a utility function that can be used to reduce the number of calls to the contract

+## Parameters:

+- `_smartTokens`: list of smart tokens

+## Return Values:

+- list of converters

 # Function `isConverterValid(contract IBancorConverter _converter) → bool` {#BancorConverterRegistry-isConverterValid-contract-IBancorConverter-}

 checks whether or not a given converter is valid